A robot for storing and dispensing medicines

-The Joint Supply Commander of the Ministry of Defense, Major General Faisal Mohammed Al-Shehhi, opened yesterday the depots of the medical services and the robotic project in Zayed Military City, which covers the needs of the medical units in the city.
+Yesterday, the Joint Supply Commander of the Ministry of Defense, Major General Faisal Muhammad Al-Shehhi, inaugurated the depots of the Medical Services Corps and the robotic project in Zayed Military City, which covers the needs of the medical units in the city.

 The receiving and disbursing mechanism in the robot system depends on the combination of the management system and the robot system.
-Medical devices in the storage units have sensors and laser rays to read the storage unit, determine the weight and height, and choose the appropriate place for self-storage.
+By passing the medical material in the storage units to sensors and laser beams to read the storage unit, determine the weight and height, and choose the appropriate place for self-storage.

 Al-Shehhi also listened to an explanation about the tasks and duties of the Medical Services Corps depots, which are considered one of the most important units of support and technical support for the Medical Services Corps in times of operations and peace.

-The medical services arm depots examine and receive all medicines, consumables, medical devices and equipment, keep and preserve the received medical materials, and dispense medical materials to armed forces units or other parties, as well as the recycling process to avoid the expiration of medical materials and avoid their accumulation.
+The medical services arm depots examine and receive all medicines, consumables, medical devices and equipment, keep and preserve the received medical materials, and dispense medical materials to units of the armed forces or other parties, in addition to the recycling process, to avoid the expiration of medical materials and to avoid their accumulation.

+• Medical Services Corps depots examine and receive medicines, consumables, and medical equipment.

 Follow our latest local and sports news and the latest political and economic developments via Google news